himanshusahu0001/django-loan-management-system/README.md

 ### Register User For a Valid Adhar ID in Transactions.csv
 [POST req]
--  api/register-user/ -- User-Register-API
+-  api/register-user/ -- User-Registration-API

-### Apply For Loan by valid User ID
+### Apply For a Loan with valid User ID
 [POST req]
 -  api/apply-loan/ -- Loan-Application-API